Demographics of Texas: Multiracial Americans

 German descendants inhabit much of central and southeast-central Texas.
 Over one-third of Texas residents are of Hispanic origin; while many have recently arrived, some Tejanos have ancestors with multi-generational ties to 18th century Texas.
 The African American population in Texas is increasing due to the New Great Migration.
 In addition to the descendants of the state's former slave population, many African American college graduates have come to the state for work recently in the New Great Migration.
 Since the early 21st century, the Asian population in Texas has grown—primarily in Houston and Dallas.
 Other communities with a significantly growing Asian American population is in Austin, Corpus Christi, San Antonio, and the Sharyland area next to McAllen, Texas.

-Three federally recognized Native American tribes reside in Texas: the Alabama-Coushatta Tribe, the Kickapoo Traditional Tribe, and the Ysleta del Sur Pueblo.
+Three federally recognized Native American tribes in Texas are headquartered and have Indian reservations in Texas: the Alabama–Coushatta Tribe of Texas, the Kickapoo Traditional Tribe of Texas, and the Ysleta del Sur Pueblo.
 There are 29,000 Cherokee Nation citizens, the largest number of any state outside of Oklahoma.

-In 2010, 49% of all births were Hispanics; 35% were non-Hispanic whites; 11.5% were non-Hispanic blacks, and 4.3 percent were Asians/Pacific Islanders.
+In 2010, 49% of all Texas births were Hispanics; 35% were non-Hispanic whites; 11.5% were non-Hispanic blacks, and 4.3 percent were Asians/Pacific Islanders.
 Based on U.S. Census Bureau data released in February 2011, for the first time in recent history, Texas's non-Hispanic white population is below 50% (45%) and Hispanics grew to 38%.
 Between 2000 and 2010, the total population growth by 20.6%, but Hispanics and Latin Americans growth by 65%, whereas non-Hispanic whites grew by only 4.2%.
 Texas has the fifth highest rate of teenage births in the nation and a plurality of these are to Hispanics or Latinos.

 Romani Americans are present in Texas.
 In Texas, the two main Roma subgroups are Vlax and Romanichal.
 They mainly live in Houston and Fort Worth, though significant numbers of Romani families live in Dallas, San Antonio, Austin, and El Paso.

 There is an Italian community in Texas.